prashant-kikani/prashant-kikani.github.io/_posts/2018-5-14-7-month-ML-journey.markdown

 Second way is Competitions.
 [Kaggle](https://www.kaggle.com/) is one of the biggest data science community.
 Take part in running competitions and learn as much as you can.
 Platforms like [KDnuggets](https://www.kdnuggets.com/), [Analytics Vidhya](https://www.analyticsvidhya.com/) are also good.

 <b>Its completely okay if your rank is low in these competitions</b>.
 Your aim is not to win millions of dollars by winning these competitions, your aim is to learn something.
-RANKS REALLY DOESN’T MATTER.
-You know, in these ML competitions, 1st rank will have let say 0.98598 accuracy and person at 500th rank will have 0.97198 accuracy.
+You know, sometimes in these ML competitions, 1st rank will have let say 0.98598 accuracy and person at 500th rank will have 0.97198 accuracy.
 Rank difference is very high.
 But score is nearly same.

 Read and try to understand other people’s view on the same problem by [Kaggle kernels](https://www.kaggle.com/kernels).
 Many working professional data scientists share their point of view by kernels.
 That is <b>the best and fastest way</b> to capture important things.
 They have experience and knowledge.
 See how they think and grow your thinking process that way.